Playbook

 Workflow enrollment overview

 Great!
-Now that we’ve tagged organizations within our ideal customer profile with an firmographic fit tag, we can create segments based on member and account activity to take action.
+Now that we’ve tagged organizations within our ideal customer profile with an firmographic fit tag, we can create segments based on contact and account activity to take action.

 Step 3: Create a segment to track target account activity

-In this step, we’ll combine firmographic account fit with relevant activity from members.
+In this step, we’ll combine firmographic account fit with relevant activity from contacts.
 This makes all the difference when it comes to account prioritization and taking action with context.

 We’ll first head over to the Segment view in Common Room and create a new segment of our organizations with a firmographic fit.